gu-fan/riv.vim/README.rst

 Folding
 ~~~~~~~~

+**Folding** is a vim feature to allow you to display a section as one line.

-Fold reStructuredText file with sections, lists, and blocks automatically.
+Riv will fold reStructuredText file with sections, lists, and blocks automatically.

 * Actions (Normal Mode Only):